david-hass/lsp-introduction/README.md

 Other dependencies, such as ready-made implementations of the protocol or similar, were deliberately avoided, as the goal of this project is to understand the LSP and abstractions from third-party libraries would therefore be counterproductive.

-First, a few basic terms will be explained:
+First, a few basic terms will be explained, along with why the technologies used were chosen:

 ### Language Server
 A language server is responsible for various language-specific functions (code intelligence tools) and works independently of the editor.
 A number of common tasks performed by a language server are: